CJReinforce/JOWA/README.md

         only the first 7 minutes of the 2-hour gameplay are displayed.
 More demos are <a href=static/mp4>here</a>.
     </p>
 </div>

-🚧 ***We are still updating and optimizing the code.
-Stay tuned for updates and additional resources!***

 ## 🚀 Installation